 For people who quit smoking, the risk for hearing loss is not as high.
 Quitting smoking is also often associated with healthier lifestyle choices, such as proper nutrition, exercise, good rest, and limited consumption of alcohol.

 The reasons to quit smoking are innumerable.
 Protecting your hearing is just one of them.
 If you are struggling to quit, there are resources available to you.
 Please contact us with any questions you might have!

 If you are a smoker, your hearing could be at risk.
 Schedule a complimentary consultation to assess your hearing needs.
 We can determine your level of hearing, whether or not you need a hearing aid, and which one best meets your needs.

-Cornerstone Audiology serves Lubbock, TX and its surrounding areas as a hearing aid provider with two certified audiologists and was recently named Best Hearing Aid Provider for Best of the West 2015.
+Cornerstone Audiology serves Lubbock, TX, and its surrounding areas as a hearing aid provider with two certified audiologists and was recently named Best Hearing Aid Provider for Best of the West 2015.
 Our team offers compassionate, skilled care to help you find the hearing aids that best meets your needs.
-To learn more about how we can help with your hearing loss or tinnitus, contact us for a free consultation.
+We partner with world-leading manufacturers including ReSound, Starkey, Sonic, Oticon, Signia, and Widex WS Audiology A/S. To learn more about how we can help with your hearing loss or tinnitus, contact us for a free consultation.